Only Crumbs Remain

 Fudge is all about sweet indulgence!
 This Salted Caramel Millionaire's Fudge recipe takes that indulgence to the max with its multiple layers of fudge, salted caramel and chocolate!
 It's the ultimate in fudge heaven, and perfect for sharing on those special occasions (assuming you can bear to part from it!)

-Salted Caramel Millionaire's Fudge recipe
+Salted Caramel Millionaire's Fudge cut into squares.

 I mean, just check out those layers: A rich dark indulgent fudge.
 A generous layer of salted caramel.
 And a layer of semi dark chocolate ganache to temper the sweetness!
 And being a Millionaire's Fudge it would surely be rude not to finish it with a dusting of edible gold glitter as well as gold star sprinkles!